MahdiMahin/NBA-stats-sql-tableau/README.md

 - **Team Offense**: A few teams stand out with high PPG and strong FG% synergy.
 - **Prime Age**: Average peak contribution tends to cluster around **26–29**.

-*(Update this section with your actual findings once you finalize your numbers.)*

 ---